 Committee on Professional Rights and Responsibilities

-Composition – The chair the Committee on Professional Rights and Responsibilities shall be elected from the membership of the Committee.
+Composition – The chair of the Committee on Professional Rights and Responsibilities shall be elected from the membership of the Committee.
 The Faculty Senate President shall appoint at least three (3) Active Members of the Senate to the Committee.
 Additional Faculty members will be called from general Faculty with a minimum committee membership of five (5).

 Voting – On any vote deemed appropriate by the committee, a quorum of the committee must be present.
 Voting shall be based on majority rule.
 The Chair shall not be a voting member in cases of a tie vote.
 If a committee member is a complainant in the case, then this member shall not be a voting member for this particular complaint.

-Responsibility & Scope – The Committee on Professional Rights and Responsibilities shall uphold faculty rights to include advising and assisting faculty with interpreting the RFP and other District and College policies, rules, regulations and contracts such as they pertain to investigation of any written complaints of alleged violations of same.
+Responsibility & Scope – The Committee on Professional Rights and Responsibilities shall uphold faculty rights to include advising and assisting faculty with interpreting the RFA and other District and College policies, rules, regulations and contracts such as they pertain to investigation of any written complaints of alleged violations of same.

 Meetings – the Committee on Professional Rights and Responsibilities shall meet as needed.

 Reports – The Committee on Professional Rights and Responsibilities shall report their activities on a regular basis to the Senate.

 Procedures – Procedures will be in adherence with, not in place of, current guidelines and procedures in the RFA.